multi-stakeholder natural resources state-of-the-practice meeting

 Speakers:

-Carl Bruch, Director, International Programs, Environmental Law Institute
+Carl Bruch, Senior Attorney; Director, International Programs, Environmental Law Institute

-Al McGartland, Ph.D., Economic Policy Director, Institute for Policy Integrity, New York University Law School and former Director, National Center for Environmental Economics, US Environmental Protection Agency
+Al McGartland, Ph.D., Economic Policy Director, Institute for Policy Integrity, New York University Law School; Former Director, National Center for Environmental Economics, US Environmental Protection Agency

 Other Invitations Pending